k4rriL/online_game_store/README.md

 New games can also be loaded dynamically by scrolling the page (if the store contains that many games).
 A player can view his own games in 'My Games' view.
 Player is capable of buying a new game using the payment system provided by the course’s mockup payment service.
 This feature should be secure since the payment service uses checksums to validate the posted data and on our server checksum is also validated.
 The most difficult part was to make sure this functionality is secure and that it can’t be misused.
+Its only weakness is that the payment is based on sessions, so in case the user somehow logs out during the payment, he might end up losing money.

 #### Basic developer functionalities: